aruba/aruba-iotops-example-ble/README.md

 - type: String
 - example: 659bbda98db7a017ddd9147a
 - description: ADP application id to be updated.
 It can be obtained from ADP app version page- it is available in url
-4. imagename
+4. github_repo
 - type: String
+- example: https://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@github.com/aruba/aruba-iotops-example-ble
+- description: Git repo url detail
+5. app_bundle_path
+- type: String
+- example: aruba-iotops-example-ble/resource/appbundle/appbundle.json
+- description: App bundle path from where app information can be used which can be used while updating ADP app
+6. icon_upload_required
+- type: Boolean
+- description: Select the checkbox if icon upload is required for ADP app.
+7. app_icon_path
+- type: String
+- example: aruba-iotops-example-ble/resource/icon/sample.jpeg
+- description: App icon path from where app information can be used which can be used while updating ADP app icon
+8. lua_upload_required
+- type: Boolean
+- description: Select the checkbox if lua file upload is required for ADP app.
+9. lua_file_path
+- type: String
+- example: aruba-iotops-example-ble/lua/ibeacon.lua
+- description: App lua file path from where app information can be used which can be used while updating ADP app lua content
+10. image_upload_required
+- type: Boolean
+- description: Select the checkbox if container image upload is required for ADP app.
+11. imagename
+- type: String
 -  example: ExampleApp
 - description: Image name which should be used while uploading container image to ADP
-5. github_repo
+12. build_command
 - type: String
-- example: https://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@github.com/aruba/aruba-iotops-example-ble
-- description: Git repo url detail
-6. build_command
-- type: String
 - example: cd aruba-iotops-example-ble/container/ &&  make docker
 - description: Build command required for container image build
-7. gitimagename
+13. gitimagename
 - type: String
 - example: aruba-iotops-example-ble
 - description: image name generated from git container image build
-8. gitimageversion
+14. gitimageversion
 - type: String
 - example: 1.0.0-release
 - description: Image version generated from git container image build
-9. lua_file_path
+15. lua_file_path
 - type: String
 - example: aruba-iotops-example-ble/lua/ibeacon.lua
 - description: Lua file path inside git repo
-10. timeout
+16. timeout
 - type: String
 - example: 120
 - description: Wait time in seconds required during image upload.
 It should be configred based on image size (expected time for image upload to be completed in image repository)

+Jenkins pipeline can be used for updating app icon, lua file and/or container image deplending on the options used during app execution.

+It converts icon and lua file content into base64 and app information gets updated for icon and lua content.

-Jenkins pipeline uses git details and build docker image, which gets saved as tar file and md5 is also generated on tar for verification purpose.
+Similarly pipeline uses git details and build docker image, which gets saved as tar file and md5 is also generated on tar for verification purpose.

 Image version details retrieved from ADP and is incremented by 1 and image upload to ADP gets triggered.
 Once image is uploaded, pipeline waits for configured time.